CapacitorSet/box-js/README.md

     at ...
 ```

-You can see that the exception was raised in `Proxy.ActiveXObject`, line 75, which looks like this:
+You can see that the exception was raised in `Proxy.ActiveXObject`, which looks like this:

 ```
 function ActiveXObject(name) {
+	name = name.toLowerCase();
+	/* ... */
 	switch (name) {
-		case "WScript.Shell":
+		case "wscript.shell":
-			return new ProxiedWScriptShell();
+			return require("./emulator/WScriptShell");
 		/* ... */
 		default:
 			kill(`Unknown ActiveXObject ${name}`);